Updated April 24, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $18k-$60k in training — faster than most associate-level health care careers and with better pay than medical billing roles.
+You can start working as a health information technician in 2.2 years with $25k in training — that's faster than most associate-level health care careers but requires more school than certificate programs.

 Associate Degree in Health Information Technology